Chart Color Schemes

 Southbank (West) - South Wharf features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Southbank (West) - South Wharf's dwelling structure, as per the latest Census, had 0.0% houses and 100.0% other dwellings.
-This differs from Melbourne metro's 2.2% houses and 97.8% other dwellings.
+Southbank (West) - South Wharf's dwelling structure, as per the latest Census, comprised 0.0% houses and 100.0% other dwellings.
+In comparison, Melbourne metro had 2.2% houses and 97.8% other dwellings.
 Home ownership in Southbank (West) - South Wharf stood at 16.2%, with mortgaged dwellings at 19.7% and rented ones at 64.1%.
 The median monthly mortgage repayment was $2,000, higher than Melbourne metro's $1,962.
-Median weekly rent was $430, compared to Melbourne metro's $396.
-Nationally, Southbank (West) - South Wharf's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially higher at $430 compared to the national figure of $375.
+The median weekly rent in Southbank (West) - South Wharf was $430, compared to Melbourne metro's $396.
+Nationally, Southbank (West) - South Wharf's mortgage repayments were higher at $2,000 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing